rodekruis/building-material-classification/README.md

 We thus selected only the images in which one or more buildings were detected with high accuracy (>80%) and good resolution (>1% of the picture).
 3233 images satisfied the selection criteria in the study area.
 From these images, we selected only the segments in which buildings were detected.

-We then randomly chose 1000 images and have them labeled on Amazon Mechanical Turk, a crowdsourcing website for businesses.
+We then randomly chose 1000 images and have them labeled.
 The labels referred to the buildings’ wall material and were chosen to be:
 1. Concrete
 2. Bricks
 3. Corrugated metal sheet